-The Dance of Will and Desire: ADHD
+The Dance of Desire: Understanding ADHD in Women

-In the realm where willpower reigns,
+In our fast-paced world where willpower reigns,

 Chasing fleeting moments—dopamine’s chains.

-Attributing strength to a force still unmade,
+Attributing strength to a bed still unmade,

 Like claiming bright eyes from effort displayed.